peoples-cloud/pc/README.md

 would love some! i'll think about and write some instructions on what kind of format they should follow to make life easier for intergrating changes and new features.

 ## issues/bugs/crashes
+#### alpha version, work in progress etc
+there are probably lots of bugs lurking around, but i'm hunting them with a mace and hammer (yeah both) so don't worry

-let me know! either write a nice github issue about it, or ping me on [twitter](https://twitter.com/cblgh)
+but let me know if you find any! either write a nice github issue about it, or ping me on [twitter](https://twitter.com/cblgh)

 ### credit
 organization branding by [osavox](https://twitter.com/osavox)